explaingit

 TLDR

-Self-hosted chat interface that connects to dozens of AI providers (ChatGPT, Claude, Gemini, etc.) through one unified interface using your own API keys.
+LibreChat is a self-hosted chat interface that connects to dozens of AI providers, ChatGPT, Claude, Gemini, and more, through one consistent UI using your own API keys, with agents, code execution, and multi-user authentication built in.

 Mindmap